simphotonics/node/README.md

 Simphotonics nodes can be used to to create, edit, search, and output HTML nodes.
 The library contains classes that help with the creation of [navigators](#navigator), input elements, and HTML [tables](#table).

 Node make composing HTML documents easier by removing the need for structured text and enabling reuse of HTML nodes.
-Most web sites use a fixed page layout that is then filled with the page content: text, anchors, images, etc. The section [web page template](#web-page-template) shows how to use SD nodes to create a simple two column empty web page prototype.
+Most web sites use a fixed page layout that is then filled with the page content: text, anchors, images, etc. The section [web page template](#web-page-template) shows how to use nodes to create a simple two column empty web page prototype.

 Simphotonics Node also includes a rudimentary HTML parser, a DTD parser, and a Node Renderer.
 For more information visit [https://github.com/simphotonics/node/tree/master/src/Parser](https://github.com/simphotonics/node/tree/master/src/Parser).